model-checking/kani/README.md

 The Kani Rust Verifier is a bit-precise model checker for Rust.

 Kani verifies:
- * Memory Safety -- even in unsafe rust code.
+ * Memory Safety -- even in unsafe Rust code
- * User specified assertions.
+ * User specified assertions
- * Absence of panics.
+ * Absence of panics
- * Checks for some classes of undefined behavior.
+ * Checks for some classes of undefined behavior

 ## Installation